Aditisharma1993/Introduction-to-Variational-Monte-Carlo-approach/README.md

 # Introduction-to-Variational-Monte-Carlo-approach
-Optimization of Morse potential parameters using variational Monte-Carlo technique for Morse potential
+Optimization of Morse potential parameters using variational Monte-Carlo technique by minimising chi-square value.